ahanabhattchrya/ahanabhattchrya/README.md

 ### What am i up to?

-- 🎒 University at Buffalo Computer Science, Math (c/o 2024)
+- 🎒 University at Buffalo Computer Science & Math (c/o 2024)
 - 🔭 Research Assistant at the UB [CS4G](https://c4sg.cse.buffalo.edu/) group
 - 🧩 TA for CSE 220 (Systems Programming) and CSE 331 (Algorithms and Complexity)
 - 📍 Buffalo, NY